transpocamp/transportationcamp.org/events/nyc-2016/index.markdown

 ### Registration

-**Registration for TransportationCamp NYC 2016 [is now open](http://www.eventbrite.com/e/transportationcamp-nyc-2016-tickets-26252052596).** Tickets are limited, so get yours now!
+**Registration for TransportationCamp NYC 2016 has sold out!**

-General admission is $25, and students attend **free**!

-Here's what you get for $25:

-* Full day of TransportationCamp NYC
-* Breakfast, lunch, and midday refreshments at Camp
-* Admission to additional events over the Camp weekend
-* New friends and memories for a lifetime!

 If you have any questions, reach out at <nyc@transportationcamp.org> or at [@transpocamp](https://twitter.com/transpocamp).
 See you September 24, 2016!

 **Media inquiries:** Please contact <nyc@transportationcamp.org>.

-**Interested in helping to make TransportationCamp NYC 2016 possible?
-[Sponsorship opportunities are available.](TransportationCamp NYC 2016 Sponsorship.pdf)**

 ### Venue

-TransportationCamp NYC will be held at the [City College of New York](https://www.ccny.cuny.edu/) in Shepard Hall, 160 Convent Avenue, New York, NY 10031 (at the intersection of Convent Avenue and W 140th St., close to the 1, A, C, and D trains).
+TransportationCamp NYC will be held at the [City College of New York](https://www.ccny.cuny.edu/) in Shepard Hall, 160 Convent Avenue, New York, NY 10031 (at the intersection of Convent Avenue and W. 140th St., close to the 1, A, C, and D trains).

 <p align="center">
 <iframe src="https://www.google.com/maps/embed?pb=!1m18!1m12!1m3!1d3107.8048111647026!2d-73.95016290760027!3d40.82021094185493!2m3!1f0!2f0!3f0!3m2!1i1024!2i768!4f13.1!3m3!1m2!1s0x0000000000000000%3A0x63248bb077f4f293!2sShepard+Hall!5e0!3m2!1sen!2sus!4v1439503246663" width="600" height="300" frameborder="0" style="border:0" allowfullscreen></iframe>
 </p>

+### Things To Know

+If you're joining us at TransportationCamp NYC 2016, here are a few things you'll want to know about the event:

+* **Dress code**: It's an unconference—casual is fine!

+* **Internet access**: Limited Wi-Fi will be available in some event spaces—we’ll have more information when you check in.
+You may also want to bring your own connectivity (like a phone you can tether or a mobile hotspot), especially if you'll need it for a demo you're planning.

+* **Presentation pointers**: Many of the breakout rooms are equipped with a projector, so if you're thinking of proposing a session and you'd like to present, bring a laptop.
+We'll supply a VGA cable; remember to bring an adaptor for VGA if your laptop needs one.
+Most breakout rooms will also have a chalkboard.

+* **First time at an unconference?**: Check out [How TransportationCamp works: the essential guide](/2011/02/how-transportationcamp-works-the-essential-guide) for a quick introduction!

+Finally, please note that this event will be photographed and filmed.
+TransportationCamp is built on openness and transparency, and we want to continue with that tradition by capturing the action at Camp and sharing it with the broader community.
+In fact, we encourage everyone to share what goes on here, but please be respectful of your fellow Campers.

 ### Schedule